How it works

 Sounds and spelling

 We’ve already seen two ways to control the consonants and vowels of your language.
-The easiest option is Custom Phonemes which tells the generator which sounds you want, but lets the generator decide where they can appear, and which sounds can appear next to each other.
+The easiest option is Custom Phonemes which tells the generator which sounds you want, but lets the generator decide where they can appear.

 In Vulgarlang, the spelling is represented as bold blue text, whereas the IPA is written between /forward slashes/.

 In cases where a conlang word contains phonemes that aren’t found in English, the generator makes a spelling that is close to how it might sound to English ears.
 For example, the phoneme /ʈ/ is not found in English, but is found in some languages in India (e.g. Hindi).
 It sounds very similar to English /t/ as in “time”, but perhaps if can you imagine it done in an Indian accent!
-The phoneme / will be spelled with t so long as the language doesn’t also have the phoneme /t/.
+The phoneme /ʈ/ will be spelled with t so long as the language doesn’t also have the phoneme /t/.
 If it has both /t/ and /ʈ/, the latter will be spelled with some kind of diacritic mark, such as .

-If you don’t like Vulgarlang’s default spelling choices, you are free to change the spelling rules in spelling options.
+If you don’t like Vulgarlang’s default spelling choices, you can change them in the spelling options.
 Here is how to change /aɪ̯/ to how it’s spelled in “buy” and “guy“:

 Editing the words